Draakoor/h2m-gscscripts/ReadMe.md

 * Thanks to DoktorSAS for his repo and scripts
 * Thanks to Craig for his wallbang script
 * Thanks to ripzie for fixing the antihardcope script
+* Thanks to Zynzs for fixing the anticamp script